Chronic Care Management in California.

 How does CCM work for providers in California?

 Chronic Care Management (CCM) enables California providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in California include diabetes, heart disease, hypertension.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
 Medi-Cal provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for California organizations running CCM programs.
+Serving 6.5M seniors with +23% by 2035 projected growth, California's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 6+ major health systems including Kaiser Permanente and Sutter Health running CCM programs.

 Medicare Billing